 A pinched nerve is a condition that can cause pain and restrict one’s mobility.
 It develops when adjacent tissue, such as bone, muscle, or cartilage, impinges on a nerve.
 This can lead to various neurological symptoms, namely weakness, tingling, and numbness in the extremities.

 Though pinched nerves can occur almost anywhere, the spine and, in particular, the lumbar region of the spine, account for a significant percentage of cases.
 This is due to the spine’s complex structure and the fact that the lower back experiences more strain with motion than the cervical or thoracic spine.
 This condition is referred to as a pinched lumbar nerve or a pinched nerve in the lower back.
-The nerves of the lumbar spine extend throughout the pelvis, legs, and feet.
-The sciatic nerve, for example, is the longest nerve in the body and runs from the lower back through the hips and down the backs of the legs.
-A pinched sciatic nerve can cause persistent back pain, tingling, and other symptoms that are referred to as sciatica.

 A pinched nerve in your back may feel like sharp, shooting pain, a burning sensation, weakness in the legs, and/or tingling.
 In mild cases, patients may experience only minor discomfort or back pain that comes and goes.